alexj136/LinearPi/readme.md

 #### Session.hs

 This file is an implementation of the type system described by Honda, Vasconcelos & Kubo's April 1998 paper, '[Language Primitives and Type Discipline for Structured Communication-Based Programming](http://dl.acm.org/citation.cfm?id=651876)'.
 The paper describes a type system based on *sessions*, which are 2-way communication protocols.
 The type system ensures that processes behave according to a specific session, and that the communication partner has the exact complimentary session, preventing communication errors.

+Channels are either *typed* or *sorted*.
+Session channels (declared with accept and request) are typed - their types are lists of actions such as input, output, throw, catch, branch, select etcetera.
+Other channels that are not initiated with an accept or request are sorted, as with channels in [this](github.com/alexj136/nodes) implementation.